voteliquid/blog/_posts/2017-12-06-net-neutrality-is-a-freedom-of-speech-issue-period.md

 layout: post
 title: "Net Neutrality Is a Freedom of Speech Issue"
 author: gregslepak
 excerpt: "Net Neutrality is not about cost, in exactly the same way murder and freedom are not about cost.
-It's about you having equal access to speech, and is vital to services like United."
+It's about you having equal access to speech, and is vital to services like Liquid."
 ---

-Net Neutrality is vital to access online services that challenge existing power structures, including [United](/2017/11/06/announcing-united-vote/).
+Net Neutrality is vital to access online services that challenge existing power structures, including [Liquid](/2017/11/06/announcing-united-vote/).

 But some critics misunderstand Net Neutrality, arguing that repealing these protections could lead to greater market competition.